Cisco-Talos/clamav-documentation/src/Introduction.md

 Minimum recommended RAM for ClamAV:

-- FreeBSD and Linux server edition: 2 GiB+
+- FreeBSD and Linux server edition: 3 GiB+
-- Linux non-server edition: 2 GiB+
+- Linux non-server edition: 3 GiB+
-- Windows 7 & 10 32-bit: 2 GiB+
+- Windows 7 & 10 32-bit: 3 GiB+
 - Windows 7 & 10 64-bit: 3 GiB+
 - macOS: 3 GiB+

+> _Tip_: Server environments, like Docker, as well as and embedded runtime environments are often resource constrained.
+We recommend at 3-4 GiB of RAM, but you may get by with less if you're willing to accept some limitations.
+You can find [more information here](manual/Installing/Docker.md#memory-ram-requirements).

 Minimum recommended CPU for ClamAV: